-Figure 6-8 Number of residents per household as documented in the CQ

-102. Provision of open-market housing units which cater for both younger starter households and downsizing/right-sizing households is a key supply gap which urgently needs to be addressed.
-Regarding the latter group, "land hungry" bungalows are not attractive for developers.
-It is important that efforts are made within new developments to provide for older households and not just in the "affordable" rented sector (e.g. easily adaptable/single level dwellings, demonstrating innovative design features which encourage social interaction, and provide level access footpaths and pavements to the retail/social areas of the village).
+Figure 6-6 Number of residents per household as documented in the CQ developers.
+Efforts should be made within new developments to provide for older households and not just in the "affordable" rented sector.
+Importantly, dwellings should include adaptable and single-level accommodation.
+Design features should encourage social interaction, and provide level access footpaths and pavements to the retail/social areas of the village.
 In CQ#10.1, 323 respondent households placed high priority on building dwellings which satisfy these criteria.